FagnerMartinsBrack/str-replace/README.md

 replaceAll( "\\dir", "/dir", "/Dir\\dir", true );
 ```

-You can't do it without looking into the documentation first to be sure.
+You can't understand it without looking into the documentation first to make sure it does what you want.

 * Is it replacing all backslashes to slashes?
 * Is it replacing all slashes to backslashes?